XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

 Before you can multi-sign transactions, you must associate a SignerList with your account, so that RCL knows which keys can be used to sign for you.
 You do this with a [SignerListSet transaction](reference-transaction-format.html#signerlistset).

+The `Account` values in your SignerList can be the addresses of funded accounts that exist in the ledger, or you can generate new addresses that are not currently in use.
+For funded accounts in the SignerList, a regular key associated with the account can contribute to a multi-signature, and the master key secret can be used only if it is not disabled.
+For unfunded addresses, only the master key associated with that address can be used to contribute to a multi-signature.

 In this example, the SignerList has 3 members, with the weights and quorum set up such that multi-signed transactions need a signature from rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW plus at least one signature from the other two members of the list.
-The `Account` values you use in your list can be funded accounts that exist in the ledger or just unused addresses.

     $ rippled submit shqZZy2Rzs9ZqWTCQAdqc3bKgxnYq '{
     >     "Flags": 0,